clubside/clubside-web-components/README.md

 ## star-rating

 Another common pattern, this one was very frustrating owing to how `document.createElement` and `svg` don't play well together.
-No half-stars here, I'd have to find a different way to render the stars and probably lose the fancy schmancy rounded corners (unless som `CSS` genius wishes to step foward 😀), but Kodi only uses one to five for it's `userrating`.
+No half-stars here, I'd have to find a different way to render the stars and probably lose the fancy schmancy rounded corners (unless som `CSS` genius wishes to step forward 😀), but Kodi only uses one to five for it's `userrating`.
 But I'm happy with the live highlight of stars as you hover over the component.
 Clicking on the current number of stars is how you remove the value.

 ### Usage